yongbin4/yongbin4.github.io/_pages/portfolio.md

 Open to an internship opportunity in Summer 2023

-My name is Yongbin.
-I am open to working in an environment where I have to acquire my task by questioning and learning.
-Currently working on three projects and courses.
-Co-founded whaler tech with a group of friends, we got our first angel and I am working on an operation and full-stack development.
-Preparing for a World Challenge Challenge competition.
-Lastly, building an app to find a missing dog using image processing.
-I am prepared to work in a challenging environment.
-I value communication and feedback.
+My name is Yongbin Kim.
+I am open to working in an environment where I have to acheive my task by asking questions and challenging.
+I am fully commited and reponsible for my jobs and roles in project I am in.
+Here are the projects I am working on.
+Firstly, **Whaler Technologies Inc.** is a startup I started with talented friends from all over the globe.
+We are trying to create better user experience and owner management for business owners with web3 technology.
+We got our first angel invest.
+We plan to have our first MVP by 2023 May.
+I am currently working as head of operation and software engineer.
+I desiged our HR foundation with our HR team.
+I am working on a workflow with project manager.
+I am visualizing our vision with lean canvas and pitch our idea to StartUp accelerators.
+Secondly, I am working as a part-time research assistant at University of Alberta Faculty of Rehabilitation Medicine lab.
+I am working on different projects with researchers.
+Furthermore, we had great idea of find the missing dog using image processing.
+We are building an app with the team called Kreaters.
+Finally, I am preparing a project to compete in a competition called World Challenge Challenge.
+We have to come up with a solution that can solve global issue.
 {% include gallery caption="This is some of my projects I have worked on." %}